grakshith/crust/README.md

 cd bin
 ```
 ## Instructions to benchmark
 The [benchmark.py](https://github.com/grakshith/crust/tree/master/src/benchmark.py) in the `src` directory, contains the Python script which runs the all the executables.
 It uses the `config.json` as a guide to run which executables.
-After it runs it stores the output in the file called `results.json` in the same directory.
+After it runs it stores the output in the file called `results-{date}_{time}.json` in the directory [src/results](https://github.com/grakshith/crust/tree/master/src/results) (path wrt to project root).

 ### config.json
 Edit the [config.json](https://github.com/grakshith/crust/tree/master/src/config.json) inside the src folder as follows.